paulalonte/starwars-app/README.md

 ## What are the features created

 - I used .scss for this application.
 This could be improve by creating variables to have a consistent look in all pages however lack of time already.
+- Api call prevention when loading character and homeworld details when data is already present in store.
+You can check in the network tab
 - Used Angular routing for navigating to different pages. (e.g.)

   - localhost:4200/characters